Netochka Nezvanova

-Plot
+Plot summary

 The plot unfolds in three distinct sections, corresponding to upheavals in the heroine's life.

 Chapters 1–3 are predominantly concerned with Netochka's recollections of her childhood with her mother and stepfather in St. Petersburg, up until the time of their deaths.
 She begins with the background story of her stepfather, Efimov, a talented but self-obsessed violinist, whom she describes as "the strangest and most extraordinary person I have ever known" and a man whose powerful influence over her affected the rest of her life.
 Efimov's madness brings terrible poverty and discord to the family, and leaves the child with a premature and painful insight into the dark side of human emotions.
 This part of her life comes to an end when Efimov kills her mother, after which he himself becomes completely insane and dies.

 Netochka is adopted by Prince X., an acquaintance of her stepfather, and chapters 4 and 5 are concerned with the orphaned girl's immersion in this unfamiliar aristocratic world, focusing particularly on her relationship with the Prince's daughter Katya.
 Netochka immediately falls in love with the beautiful Katya, but Katya is initially repelled by the strange newcomer, and is cruel and dismissive toward her.
 Over time, however, this apparent dislike transforms into an equally passionate reciprocation of Netochka's feelings.
 Their young, unashamed love leads to an intimacy that alarms Katya's mother, who eventually takes steps to ensure their separation.
 Katya's family move to Moscow, and Netochka is placed in the care of Katya's elder half-sister, Alexandra Mikhailovna.
 According to the narrator, Netochka and Katya will not see each other for another eight years, but as the novel remained unfinished, their reuniting is never described.